Hellenistic religion: Classical Greek religion

 Central to Greek religion in classical times were the twelve Olympian deities headed by Zeus.
-Each god was honoured with stone temples and statues, and sanctuaries (sacred enclosures), which, although dedicated to a specific deity, often contained statues commemorating other gods.
+Each god was honored with stone temples and statues, and sanctuaries (sacred enclosures), which, although dedicated to a specific deity, often contained statues commemorating other gods.
 The city-states would conduct various festivals and rituals throughout the year, with particular emphasis directed towards the patron god of the city, such as Athena at Athens, or Apollo at Corinth.

-Religious practice would also involve the worship of heroes, people who were regarded as semi-divine.
+The religious practice would also involve the worship of heroes, people who were regarded as semi-divine, such as Achilles, Heracles, and Perseus.
 Such heroes ranged from the mythical figures in the epics of Homer to historical people such as the founder of a city.
 At the local level, the landscape was filled with sacred spots and monuments; for example, many statues of Nymphs were found near and around springs, and the stylized figures of Hermes could often be found on street corners.

 Magic was a central part of Greek religion and oracles would allow people to determine divine will in the rustle of leaves; the shape of flame and smoke on an altar; the flight of birds; the noises made by a spring; or in the entrails of an animal.
 Also long established were the Eleusinian Mysteries, associated with Demeter and Persephone.
 People were indoctrinated into mystery religions through initiation ceremonies, which were traditionally kept secret.
 These religions often had a goal of personal improvement, which would also extend to the afterlife.

 In the aftermath of the conquests of Alexander the Great, Greek culture spread widely and came into much closer contact with the civilizations of the Near East and Egypt.
 The most significant changes to impact on Greek religion were the importation of foreign deities and the development of new philosophical systems.
 Older surveys of Hellenistic religion tended to depict the era as one of religious decline, discerning a rise in scepticism, agnosticism and atheism, as well as an increase in superstition, mysticism, and astrology.

 There is, however, no reason to suppose that there was a decline in the traditional religion.
 There is plenty of documentary evidence that the Greeks continued to worship the same gods with the same sacrifices, dedications, and festivals as in the classical period.
 New religions did appear in this period, but not to the exclusion of the local deities, and only a minority of Greeks were attracted to them.